 Preparation Guide:

 - Harvesting: Collect chanterelle mushrooms in summer to early autumn.
-Ensure proper identification as they can be confused with toxic look-alikes.
+Ensure proper identification to avoid confusion with toxic look-alikes.

 - Cleaning: Brush off any dirt or debris.
 Avoid washing directly under water; instead, use a damp cloth.